GKiarie/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ##8.
 I'm federal agent Jack Bauer, and today is the longest day of my life
 function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59

+##Learn your times table
+function that prints the 9 times table starting with 0